cetanu/ipfilter_howto/README.md

     rdr tun0 20.20.20.0/24 port 31337 -> 127.0.0.1 port 31337 udp

-Another useful thing that rdr provides is the ability to selectively redirect connections from specific hosts.
-For example, if you had a trusted computer that you wanted to access one version of a service, while you wanted the rest of the world to access a different version, you could accomplish this with the following type of rdr ruleset:
+Another useful thing that `rdr` provides is the ability to selectively redirect connections from specific hosts.
+For example, if you had a trusted computer that you wanted to access one version of a service, while you wanted the rest of the world to access a different version, you could accomplish this with the following type of `rdr` ruleset:

     rdr tun0 from 1.2.3.4/32 20.20.20.5/32 port 80 -> 192.168.0.5 port 8001 tcp
     rdr tun0 20.20.20.5/32 port 80 -> 192.168.0.5 port 8000 tcp

-An extremely important point must be made about rdr: You cannot easily[[dagger]] use this feature as a "reflector".
+An **extremely important point** must be made about `rdr`: You cannot easily use this feature as a *"reflector"*.
 E.g:

     rdr tun0 20.20.20.5/32 port 80 -> 20.20.20.6 port 80 tcp

-will not work in the situation where .5 and .6 are on the same LAN segment. [[footnote: [[dagger]] Yes.
+will not work in the situation where `.5` and `.6` are on the same LAN segment.
+- <sub>Yes.
 There is a way to do this.
 It's so convoluted that I refuse to use it, though.
-Smart people who require this functionality will transparently redirect into something like TIS plug-gw on 127.0.0.1.
-Stupid people will set up a dummy loop interface pair and double rewrite. ]] The rdr function is applied to packets that enter the firewall on the specified interface.
-When a packet comes in that matches a rdr rule, its destination address is then rewritten, it is pushed into ipf for filtering, and should it successfully run the gauntlet of filter rules, it is then sent to the unix routing code.
+Smart people who require this functionality will transparently redirect into something like `TIS plug-gw on 127.0.0.1`.
+Stupid people will set up a dummy loop interface pair and double rewrite.</sub>

+The `rdr` function is applied to packets that enter the firewall on the specified interface.
+When a packet comes in that matches a `rdr` rule, its destination address is then rewritten, it is pushed into ipf for filtering, and should it successfully run the gauntlet of filter rules, it is then sent to the unix routing code.
 Since this packet is still inbound on the same interface that it will need to leave the system on to reach a host, the system gets confused.
 Reflectors don't work.
 Neither does specifying the address of the interface the packet just came in on.
-Always remember that rdr destinations must exit out of the firewall host on a different interface. [[dagger]][[dagger]] [[footnote: [[dagger]][[dagger]] This includes 127.0.0.1, by the way.
-That's on lo0.
-Neat, huh? ]]
+Always remember that `rdr` destinations must exit out of the firewall host on a different interface.
+<sub>This includes `127.0.0.1`, by the way.
+That's on `lo0`.
+Neat, huh?</sub>

 # Transparent Proxy Support; Redirection Made Useful